aldrisheesh/groupings-tracker/src/README.md

    - In grouping view, click "Lock Grouping"
    - Users can view but not join/leave
    - Representatives can still be assigned
+   - Admins can still remove members

+7. **Export Groups to CSV** (Optional)
+   - In grouping view, click the download icon
+   - CSV file includes all groups and members
+   - Useful for record-keeping and grading

+8. **View Group History**
+   - In grouping view, click "History" button
+   - See all changes made to groups
+   - Track who joined, left, or was removed
+   - Real-time updates as changes occur

+9. **Share Grouping Page**
+   - In grouping view, click share icon in navbar
+   - Copy the direct link to share with students
+   - Link takes users directly to that grouping

 ### For Students/Users